amenihsini/Security-project/README.md

 # Vscraper

-This application is a simple vulnerability checker that scans a given website and identifies potential vulnerabilities based on the server type.
+This application is a simple vulnerability scanner that scans a given website and identifies potential vulnerabilities based on the server type.
 It utilizes the National Vulnerability Database (NVD) API to fetch vulnerability data.

 ## Installation